Top 7 Reasons Why Mortadella Isn’t a Healthy Choice for You

-Because of its high-fat content, Mortadella is also calorie-dense.
+Because of its high fat content, mortadella is also calorie-dense.
 It packs quite a caloric punch for a relatively small portion size.

 This characteristic makes it a food to enjoy in moderation, especially if you’re watching your calorie intake or trying to maintain a healthy weight.

-4. It’s high in nitrates and nitrites.
+4. High in nitrates and nitrites

 The FDA has set limits on the amount of nitrates and nitrites that can be used in meat products.
 However, some experts believe that these limits are not strict enough.

-5. Additives and preservatives are there.
+5. Additives and Preservatives

-Some commercially available Mortadella products may contain additives, such as artificial flavorings, colorings, and preservatives.
+Some commercially available mortadella products may contain additives, such as artificial flavorings, colorings, and preservatives.

 So, Should You Avoid Eating Mortadella?